Teaching Portfolio

 Student Engagement:

 One thing I love in teaching is that "lightbulb moment" of learning—the instant when a student makes a connection and everything clicks.
-These moments of clarity are more than just understanding the material; they represent a deeper, more meaningful engagement with the subject.
+These moments of clarity are more than just understanding the material; they represent a more purposeful integration of the subject matter.
 My goal is to create the conditions for as many of these moments as possible, helping students realize their potential and apply their knowledge in innovative ways.
 I encourage open dialogue, empowering students to take ownership of their learning.
 By encouraging thoughtful engagement and critical questioning, they become active participants in their educational journey.

 Assessment and Evaluation: